Children's Comprehensive Bible Question Quiz

 c.
 Noah.

-He built the giant boat known as the Ark.
+Noah built the giant boat known as the Ark.

-Estimates place his age at 500 years, during which he spent approximately 100 years building the Ark.
+Estimates place his age at 500 years when he started building the arc.

 The Ark was in preparation for a flood that would destroy the world.